Rockman-Blue/SANS-SEC504-CTF/5-songs.issplaylist.com/songs.issplaylist.com-Writeup.md

 * Challenge - Access the non-hidden share on the songs.issplaylist.com server.
 Retrieve the flag.
 * Points - 6

 To access the non-hidden share, I have two main tools, Rpcclient and Smbclient.
 Rpcclient is used to gather target configuration details.
 Smbclient is used to interact with shares, to enumerate, download and upload files.
-To use either of these tools, I need valid credentials
+To use either of these tools, I need valid credentials.

 Re-using the site's vulnerability, I create a new user account and add it to the administrators group with two commands.
 First, I input this command into the input field:
 * ```128 && net user /add Rockman Password1```